 The Park pavilion rentals are just shy of fully booked with only a few Fridays in August and some weekends in September.
 All rental contracts are paid in full.

 As Town Clerk and Youth Program Director, I have a great concern about the security of our youth program storage room within the kitchen portion of the pavilion.
-Most of you rentals are town Residents, however we do have some out-of-town rentals.
+Most of our rentals are town Residents; however, we do have some out-of-town rentals.
 Our break-in occurred within the days following a nonresident rental.
 I am asking that the Town institute the most secure lock system possible on the door of all our youth’ program’s equipment.

 NEWSLETTER SUBMISSION NEEDS TO BE RECEIVED BY EMAIL (IN WORD CONTEXT) NO LATER THAN JUNE 15, 2024.
 Via e-mail to: townclerk@townofdeerfield.org